ar9109/RichErkGradients2025/README.md

 # INSTALLATION AND USAGE - Imaging Processing Code

-Source data files are included within this Github repo in the ‘raw’ folder.
+A set of example source data files are included within this Github repo in the ‘raw’ folder.

 The image processing pipeline uses TGMM (Amat et al. 2014) to segment nuclei, which is too large to be included in this Github repo.
 The version used for this manuscript can be accessed at the following link: https://www.dropbox.com/scl/fo/lxgj9wf2rdrzsnvi7vy38/AH71h_sksydVsYdhNDrULiY?rlkey=2zwyihyigeddqp2q7it14wukf&st=2olmkwrm&dl=0.

-To run the Imaging Processing code, the user should download from the Github repo ‘segmentation_pipeline.m’, raw’, ‘tgmm_template’, and ‘functions_052924’.
+To run 'segmentation_pipeline.m', the user should download from the Github repo ‘segmentation_pipeline.m’, 'raw’, ‘tgmm_template’, and ‘functions_052924’.
 The user should also download ‘TGMM_Supplementary_Software_1_0’ from the link above.
 The ‘.m’ file and the 4 directories should be collected into a single directory, for example, ‘processDirectory’.

 The user can run the image processing code by editing line 9 of ‘segmentation_pipeline.m’ to set ‘workplace’ to appropriate directory on user’s local machine (i.e. ‘processDirectory’).